-Finally, the evaluation of the overall church condition was carried out by the calculation of the global index (ISTRUCTURE) about all components of the structure.
-It was 1.52 on a scale between 0 and 10.
-This low result indicated that the general structural condition was good and only a few damages occurred.
+Finally, an evaluation of the church’s overall condition was carried out by calculating the global index (ISTRUCTURE) in terms of all the components of the structure.
+The result was 1.52 on a scale of 0–10.
+This low result indicated that the general structural condition was good and that only minor damage had occurred.
 However, the survey form indices highlighted the dangerousness of the damages.
-Indeed, the IM (Fig. 7a) and IC (Fig. 7b) that reached values higher than 7 in the 0-10 scale suggested the need for deeper investigations.
+Indeed, the IM (Figure 7a) and IC (Figure 7b) values, which were over 7 on a scale of 0–10, suggested the need for deeper investigations.

 VALIDATION

-The comparison between the results of the proposed AHP-based Condition Ratings with that of the traditional survey and diagnostics approach was necessary to validate the proposed approach for the Romanesque masonry church [1-38].
+A comparison of the results obtained via the proposed AHP-based method and those obtained via the traditional survey and diagnostics approach was conducted to validate the proposed approach for the Romanesque masonry church [1-38].

-Indeed, some specialists, who did not know the results of the innovative approach, were involved for carrying out a report on the damage state of the “SS.
-Salvatore’s” Church.
-They performed a direct on-site inspection, designed technical plans of the Church with indications of damage, and wrote a report [39].
+Here, various specialists, who did not know the results of the innovative approach, were involved in reporting on the condition of the SS.
+Salvatore church, performing a direct on-site inspection, creating technical plans of the church with the indications of damage marked, and compiling a report [39].

-From the technical description emerged that the pillars near to the dome presented the severest cracks and deformations, probably affected by the heavy weight of the reinforced concrete roof covering the central nave.
-Thus, they concluded that these structures were affected by compression damage.
+Following the technical description, it emerged that the pillars near to the dome presented the severest cracks and deformations, likely due to the heavy weight of the reinforced concrete roof covering the central nave.
+Thus, the conclusion was that these structures had been affected by compression damage.

-The significant drawing in Fig. 9, included in the specialists’ technical sheets, shows in red colour the cracks and evidently reveals the serious damage of the pillars.
+The drawing shown in Figure 9, which was included in the specialists’ technical sheets, indicates the cracking in red and clearly reveals the serious damage suffered by the pillars.

-The comparison between the results of the two approaches remarked the correspondence of the diagnosis.
-All the pathologies surveyed trough the survey forms and quantified by the AHP approach agreed with the damages individuated from the traditional survey.
-Furthermore, the minor phenomenon in the other structures was also comparable.
-Despite the similarity of the results, the AHP approach has the advantage of producing a numerical quantification of the criticality, useful for comparing damaged elements of the same structure or identifying the buildings most at risk on a large scale.
+The comparison between the results of the two approaches revealed highly similar diagnoses.
+In short, all of the pathologies surveyed through the survey forms and quantified via the AHP approach agreed with the damage indicated by the traditional survey.
+Furthermore, the minor phenomena in the other structures were also comparable.
+Despite the similarity between the results, the AHP approach had the advantage of producing a numerical quantification of the criticalities, which would prove useful for comparing the damaged elements of the same structure or identifying buildings that are most at risk on a large scale.
+In addition, it allows for comparing different forms of damage on the same structure and provides support for planning more in-depth investigations such as destructive investigations.